Salmon-Computer-Vision/salmon-computer-vision/utils/docs/README-cloning.md

 above and also click on the "Use Suggested" button to also update the "Slug" and then Save.

+Adjust the schedule on healthchecks.io to how long the Starlink/Internet connectivity is up using cron expressions, determining which hours the Starlink should be on.
+This is because most sites do not have enough power to run Starlink for the full 24 hours, so it is usually scheduled to turn off at certain night time hours.

 Then, click on "Copy URL" to copy the URL to ping for healthchecks.

+Updated software has a `--url` flag to put a healtchecks URL to ping to.

+### ***Old healthchecks ping***

 Login or SSH back to the Jetson.